-"The Other Side of the Tracks" entitled: "Why Blacks Can't See Justice"; our commentary is also at The Black Commentator.com
+"The Other Side of the Tracks" entitled: "Matters of Corporate Expediency"; our commentary is also at The Black Commentator.com

 Tell us what you think; whether you agree or disagree with Perry Redd, be sure to let him know.
 He may invite you to speak with him live on the air on Tuesday!

-August 12, 2014-On our 200th episode of Socially Speaking with Perry Redd, we'll discuss Perry Redd's birthday with 1964: Turning Point in the History of America -part 1, the Michael Brown shooting and we'll have an extended What the Ha-Yell? segment…we'll have a Mark Fiore short, S7 Worker News with Barbara Patterson and a Socially Speaking commentary from The Other Side of the Tracks from yours truly…make sure you check out our site at www.tryobe.com/sociallyspeaking.htm and the show plays at www.socialspeaks.podomatic.com and be on the lookout for Socially Speaking coming soon to the new 103.1 WOOK-LPfm!
+September 9, 2014 - On Socially Speaking with Perry Redd, we'll discuss the ISIS and what it means to us, and workers Fight for 15…we'll have a Mark Fiore short, S7 Worker News with Barbara Patterson and a Socially Speaking commentary from The Other Side of the Tracks from yours truly…make sure you check out our site at www.tryobe.com/sociallyspeaking.htm and the show plays at www.socialspeaks.podomatic.com and be on the lookout for Socially Speaking coming soon to the new 103.1 WOOK-LPfm!

 At Socially Speaking, we're constantly covering events and venues that challenge the status quo or are making this world more compatible with the One who created it; here, we share with you people at work--doing the right thing--for the greater good of all mankind...

 Perry Redd spent five intense months engaged in DC politics as the DC Statehood Green Party's candidate for the DC Council, At-Large in the April 23rd Special Election for 2013.